Starr County, Texas: Presidential elections

+In 2024, Trump received a majority of the votes in Starr County, winning it by a 16% margin, which was larger than Trump's 14% margin statewide.
+Republican U.S. Senator Ted Cruz also concurrently won Starr County in the 2024 U.S. Senate election in Texas.
+Starr County was the lowest-income county in Texas that Trump won, with a median household income of $38,824 in 2023.
+It is also the county that shifted furthest to the right from 2012 to 2024, having done so by 89 percentage points.

 Communities

-As of 2011, Starr County has about 55 colonias.
-By 2011, many families were moving to the colonias.
+As of 2011, Starr County had approximately 55 colonias.
+By that year, many families were moving to the colonias.

 Between the 2000 and 2010 censuses, Starr County went through many changes.
 Four CDPs were deleted, one gained area, 12 lost area, and 92 new CDPs were created.
 Only 11 remained unchanged.